 Studies have shown an association between hypertension and a low ABI score (diagnosis of PAD), with a decline in cognitive functions in overweigh and obese individuals with type 2 diabetes.
 The effect on overall mortality is also distinctly negative.
 The cumulative death ratio (over a 5-year period) for hypertensive patients with PAD was twice as high (regardless of gender) in comparison with those without PAD.
 Additionally, while hypertension can be managed with antihypertensive drugs (in addition to other treatments such as lifestyle modification) there is no concrete evidence that antihypertensive therapy leads to a reduction of PAD incidence .

-Healthcare professionals are recommended to screen hypertensive patients for PAD on the basis of ABI measurement as the health and mortality outcomes are worse for those with both diseases than for those with either.LEARN MORE ABOUT MESI mTABLET ABI
+Healthcare professionals are recommended to screen hypertensive patients for PAD on the basis of Ankle-Brachial Index (ABI) measurement as the health and mortality outcomes are worse for those with both diseases than for those with either.LEARN MORE ABOUT MESI mTABLET ABI